ngocle03/Carbon-Emission-Analysis/README.md

 | Trading Companies & Distributors and Commercial Services & Supplies    | 2015 | 239.00           |
 | Utilities                                                              | 2013 | 122.00           |
 | Utilities                                                              | 2016 | 122.00           |

+**🧾 Explanation**

+This query joins product_emissions with industry_groups, groups the data by industry and year, calculates the total carbon emissions per industry per year, and orders the results to trace emission trends over time.

+**💡 Insights & Conclusions**
+* Technology Hardware & Equipment shows a steep decline from 167,361 CO₂e (2014) to just 1,566 CO₂e (2016) before rebounding in 2017.
+This suggests a temporary shift—possibly production outsourcing or cleaner technologies.
+* Software & Services peaked at 22,856 CO₂e (2015), then dropped drastically to 690 CO₂e (2017).
+This may reflect efficiency improvements or reporting changes.
+* Media saw a steady drop from 9,645 CO₂e (2013–2014) to 1,808 CO₂e (2016), suggesting reduced emissions intensity or downsizing.
+* Food, Beverage & Tobacco emissions plummeted to 0 CO₂e in 2015, surged in 2016, and then dropped again in 2017 — a volatile trend possibly tied to inconsistent data or specific product records.
+* Capital Goods had a dramatic drop from 93,699 CO₂e (2014) to 3,505 CO₂e (2015) and later climbed again, suggesting a temporary production shift or operational restructuring.
+Several industries, notably Tech Hardware, Software, and Media, exhibit sharp emission reductions over specific years.
+While this may reflect real progress (e.g., tech efficiency gains or changes in sourcing), some drops are likely influenced by data completeness, temporary shifts in operations, or methodological changes.
+Sustained declines—if validated—point to industries leading in decarbonization or adapting cleaner production techniques.